-We shot back over to Premiere to take a stab at tossing a Morph Cut onto some 8k Red footage.
-We didn’t expect an instant render like DaVinci but we at least expected it to render and… No joy on this run.
-After two separate tries to get it to stick, we gave up.
+I shot back over to Premiere to take a stab at tossing a Morph Cut onto some 8k Red footage.
+I didn’t expect an instant render like DaVinci but I at least expected it to render and… No joy on this run.
+After two separate tries to get it to stick, I gave up.

 Dynamic Zoom vs Manual